KDI School and KAIST organized the first Summer Institute in Computational Social Science (SICSS) in Korea

 The vast majority of individuals do not currently have access to training in the techniques required to gather, analyze, and interpret data, which poses a significant obstacle to achieving the potential of big data.
 The small number of people who actually possess these abilities frequently lack a social science research background.
 In order to promote critically needed research on human behavior in the digital age, it is crucial to train the next generation of social science and data science researchers.
 As a result, these elite schools organized SICSS Korea.

-News2 days agoRepublic of Korea Economic Bulletin, December 2022
+Research and Education1 day agoRepublic of Korea Economic Bulletin, February 2023

 Story412 days agoMy KDIS Application Experience & Other Important Tips